-Agreement, our Board of Directors declared a dividend of one right ("Right") for each outstanding share of Common Stock and Class B Stock payable to stockholders of record at the close of business on December 26, 2000.
-The Rights will at no time have voting power or receive dividends.
-The issuance of the Rights has no dilutive effect, will not affect reported earnings per share, is not taxable and will not change the manner in which our Common Stock is traded.
-We discuss the Rights Agreement in more detail in Note 16, Capital Stock and Net Income Per Share.
+In December 2000, our Board of Directors unanimously adopted a Stockholder Protection Rights Agreement and declared a dividend of 1 right ("Right") for each outstanding share of Common Stock and Class B Stock payable to stockholders of record at the close of business on December 26, 2000.
+The Rights at no time had voting power or received dividends.
+The issuance of the Rights had no dilutive effect, did not affect reported earnings per share and was not taxable.
+The Rights did not change the manner in which our Common Stock was traded.
+The Rights expired on December 15, 2010.